 Where to stay in Delphi?

 Kastalia Hotel is not just an adequate answer to the question “where to stay in Delphi”, but also to the question “where to eat in Delphi”!
-Elia Restaurant, at the hotel’s ground floor, serves generous portions of Greek food with a modern touch.
-I especially enjoyed their crunchy nut-crusted kefalotyri, chicken in orange, octopus with julienne veggetables, and genuinely fulfilling desserts!
+Elia Restaurant, on the hotel’s ground floor, serves generous portions of Greek food with a modern touch.
+I especially enjoyed their crunchy nut-crusted kefalotyri, chicken in orange, octopus with julienne vegetables, and genuinely fulfilling desserts!

 Delphi, the center of the world – the stone proves it

 If the Christians wouldn’t have destroyed the Oracle of Delphi, maybe today we wouldn’t be saying that “all roads lead to Rome”.
 In the period of the Oracle, all roads led to – Delphi.
 The Roman emperor Theodosius I shut it down in the late fourth century following the Christian attempts to wipe out all traces of Paganism and to make more room for their own temples and “one and only” god.

 Even if historical events extinguished the legendary society that introduced the prophecy into politics, the events such as earthquakes protected our knowledge of the ancient past.
 The omphalos dropped by the eagles still exists in Delphi.
 This is the navel of the Earth.
 Are you ready to experience Delphi, the center of the world?

 Pin it for later!

 Still searching for a place to stay in Delphi?

 Disclosure: My stay at the Kastalia Boutique Hotel was complimentary, but all opinions are my own.
 Also, this post contains affiliate links, which means if you click on them and make a purchase, Pipeaway might make a small commission, at no additional cost to you.
 Thank you for supporting our work!